 There are two kinds of computer graphics – raster (composed of pixels) and vector (composed of paths).
 Raster images are more commonly called bitmap images.

-A bitmap image uses a grid of individual pixels where each pixel can be a different color or shade.
+A bitmap image uses a grid of individual pixels where each pixel can be a different colour or shade.
 Bitmaps are composed of pixels.

 Vector graphics use mathematical relationships between points and the paths connecting them to describe an image.
 Vector graphics are composed of paths.